DynamicMetaFlow/exercises_for_programmers/README.md

 # exercises_for_programmers
-Solutions for the book 57 Exercises for Programmers written in Racket
+Solutions to the book "57 Exercises for Programmers" written in Racket